TomasVotruba/tomasvotruba.com/resources/posts/2019/2019-01-17-how-writing-posts-helps-you-to-become-better-programmer.md

 ## Why you Should Yourself to One's Shoes?

-If you learn how to think like somebody you're not, you get into [begginers mind](http://www.agillo.net/zen-and-the-art-of-programming-beginners-mind).
+If you learn how to think like somebody you're not, you get into [beginners mind](http://www.agillo.net/zen-and-the-art-of-programming-beginners-mind).
 It might save a life of a child and also - in your case - you'll be able to write code not only you but **also other people understand**.

 You'll get many benefits over your peers, just to name a few: